 Our curriculum is never stagnant; our teachers are constantly updating their courses to reflect the most pressing issues of the day.

-To enable to our students to grapple with current issues and address problems, we need to provide the resources and tools required for them to be well-informed and capable of making change.
+To enable our students to grapple with current issues and address problems, we must provide the resources and tools required to be well-informed and capable of making change.
 For this reason, our curriculum is never stagnant; our teachers are constantly updating their courses to reflect the most pressing issues of the day.
 We also provide opportunities outside the classroom for students to be active participants in the dialogue and work taking place around the world.
 Each summer, our entire upper school reads the same book, and there are several ways in which its themes, ideas, and storylines pop up throughout the academic year.
-This year, we read “Neruda on the Park” by Cleyvis Natera.
+This year, we read “Children of Blood and Bone” by Tomi Champion-Adeyemi.

 Within our ethics curriculum, we offer a variety of courses focused on media.
 In one course, “Media and the (Mis)Information Age,” Upper School students examine contemporary culture — “fake news,” social media, Beyoncé’s “Lemonade” — to explore how media shapes our identities.
 Using this knowledge, they create mini-documentaries that are exemplars of digital activism.
 The 11th and 12th Graders in this course study the relationship between media and free speech, biased and unbiased journalism, and the difference between the right to privacy and a need for privacy.
 Students have the opportunity to lead workshops for ECFS 6th Graders on how we represent ourselves online.
 In our increasingly internet-driven world, we do our best to offer courses that will prepare our students to be leaders for the common good.